 In fact, a popular blog, which is top of the industry can go down to the lower line by dint of this awful temptation.

-Though the earning might be less, they will be consistent.
-I think it’s better to earn days after days instead of just a single day.
+Though the earnings might be less, they will be consistent.
+I think it’s better to earn day after day instead of just a single day.

 Money can’t make fame, but readers can

 Fame means popularity.
-That’s means, how much you are popular among the crowd, how quickly people can identify you between the hundreds of people.
+That means, how much you are popular among the crowd, and how quickly people can identify you among the hundreds of people.

 Growing readership means growing more people to know about you.